 (3) Upon arrival in the state of Kentucky, the boiler or pressure vessel shall be inspected before installation by a boiler inspector in the employ of the department to verify that the requirements of this section have been complied with and that the vessel is properly marked and stamped for identification.

 Section 6.
 General Requirements.
 (1) Low water fuel cutoff or water-feeding device (low pressure boilers).

-(a) Automatically fired steam or vapor-system boilers shall have an automatic low-water fuel cutoff located to automatically cut off the fuel supply when the water falls to the lowest part of the water gauge glass.
-If a water-feeding device is installed, it shall be constructed so that the water inlet valve cannot feed water into the boiler through the float chamber and located to supply requisite feed water.
+(a) Automatically fired steam or vapor-system boilers shall have an automatic low-water fuel cutoff located to automatically cut off the fuel supply if the water falls to the lowest part of the water gauge glass.
+If a water-feeding device is installed, it shall be constructed so that the water inlet valve cannot feed water into the boiler through the float chamber and located to supply feed water.

 (b) A fuel cutoff or water-feeding device may be attached directly to a boiler.